marksilvis/oxr-elixir/README.md

 # OXR

-A light API wrapper for [Open Exchange Rates](https://openexchangerates.org)
+A thin API wrapper for [Open Exchange Rates](https://openexchangerates.org)

 ## Installation
   First, add OXR to your list of dependencies in `mix.exs`: